software-mansion/starknet.py/docs/migration_guide.rst

     programs that are already compiled you don't need to worry.

-For the already existent programs to be compatible with the new StarkNet version, they would have to be migrated using ``cairo-migrate`` command from CLI.
+For the already existent programs to be compatible with the new Starknet version, they would have to be migrated using ``cairo-migrate`` command from CLI.
 It is a part of `cairo-lang` package.

 To migrate old syntax to the old one in place run: